 Loyola’s Quinlan School of Business, located just off Michigan Avenue, works with other schools and departments to solve business and social challenges on the global and local levels.
 The school trains students to work to fulfill the positive potential businesses have in their communities.
 Undergraduate and graduate programs are offered, as well as executive education.
 Students can choose to earn a Bachelor of Business Administration in marketing.
 Courses include:

 - Market and Consumer Surveys

 - Consumer Behavior

 - And more

 Combining strategic thinking and advanced technology, the undergraduate marketing program at Loyola equips students to strategically solve problems in the modern-day marketing world.
 The marketing major includes courses in various fields of business, general courses such as business ethics and writing, and 15 credit hours in courses focused specifically on principles of marketing.

 College Choice Score: 89.80

 The School of Business Administration at the University of Dayton offers not just an academic experience, but an educational experience for the whole person.
 The school’s programs and extracurricular opportunities foster deep connections with other students as well as business, community, and alumni partners, while fostering an attitude of service.
-Eight undergraduate majors are available through the University of Dayton’s business school, including economics, finance, accounting, international business management, operations and supply management, management information systems, entrepreneurship, and marketing.
-Marketing majors can choose to focus their degrees with an emphasis in sales management or product innovation.
+Eight undergraduate majors are available through the University of Dayton’s business school, including and marketing.
+Marketing majors can choose to focus their degrees with an emphasis in:

 University of San Francisco